roddylan/Sc2Bot/README.md

 * Click on `Sharing`
 * In the `Computer Name` textfield, change the default 'Macbook Pro' to a single word name (the exact name shouldn't matter, as long as its not the default name)

+To build, you must use the version of clang that comes with MacOS.
 ```bat
 :: Clone the project
 $ git clone --recursive https://github.com/tuero/BasicSc2Bot.git